Chanchal (actress): Career

 Chanchal appeared in four films headlined by Madhubala: Pardes (1950), Naata (1955), Mehlon Ke Khwab (1960) and Jhumroo (1961).
-Her work in Naata was praised by critics, with a reviewer for Thought noting her "lively" performance despite poor direction.
-However, her role in Mehlon Ke Khwab (1960) drew criticism from filmindia's Baburao Patel, who remarked that she "just fills the role of a crazy looking filly".
+Of these, Naata and Mehlon Ke Khwab were produced by Madhubala and Ataullah Khan.
+Chanchal's work in Naata was praised by critics, with a reviewer for Thought noting her "lively" performance despite poor direction.
+However, in Mehlon Ke Khwab she drew criticism from filmindias Baburao Patel, who remarked that she "just fills the role of a crazy looking filly".
+In 1960, Chanchal finished another film produced by Khan, Ghar Jawai, opposite Kishore Kumar; however, it failed to garner any distributor interest and remained unreleased.

-Her most prominent roles came in Mehboob Khan's Mother India (1957), where she played Sukhilala's "wild and tempestuous" daughter Rupa, and in Jis Desh Mein Ganga Behti Hai (1960), where she played the village belle Bijli.
+Chanchal's most prominent roles were in Mehboob Khan's Mother India (1957), as Sukhilala's "wild and tempestuous" daughter Rupa, and in Jis Desh Mein Ganga Behti Hai (1960), in which she played the village belle Bijli.

-After Madhubala became ill in the early 1960s, Chanchal completed the filming of Boy Friend (1961) on her behalf.
+After Madhubala became ill in the early 1960s, Chanchal completed the filming of Boy Friend (1961) as Madhubala's body double.

 Personal life

+Chanchal first married S. K. Prabhakar, a film director and editor, of Hindu background.
+Prabhakar had worked alongside Madhubala in the films Kal Hamara Hai and Do Ustad (both 1959).
+He died early due to a ventricular septal defect.

-Chanchal was first married to film director S. K. Prabhakar.
-After his death, she married Ibrahim.
-As of 2017, she resides in Dubai, United Arab Emirates.
+Chanchal later married Ibrahim.
+As of 2017, she resided in Dubai, United Arab Emirates.